Jets get 3 on power play, rout Flyers 7-1

 Connor’s shot from the high slot found its way through traffic for his 11th of the season to open scoring for Winnipeg midway through the first.
 It was Connor’s first goal in 10 games.

 Morrissey struck less than three minutes later with Radko Gudas off for roughing Scheifele.
-Morrissey — who returned to the Jets lineup Sunday after missing the last two games with a lower-body injury — beat a screened Neuvirth with a slap shot for his third goal of the season.
+Morrissey beat a screened Neuvirth with a slap shot for his third goal of the season.

 Winnipeg scored three times in the second period, with the first chasing Neuvirth as Tanev jumped on a rebound for his fifth goal of the season.